 He is married with children.

 Dapo Olorunyomi is an award-winning reporter and editor with varied experience in Nigeria and internationally.
 He was one of the two only Nigerian past recipients of the International Editor of the Year Award.
-He has also won the Freedom to Write prize and the Press Freedom award from PEN (West) and of the National Association of Black Journalists respectively.
+He also won the Freedom to Write prize and the Press Freedom award from PEN (West) and the National Association of Black Journalists respectively.